yoonka/unigrid/README.md

 The Unigrid component consumes the following properties:

-**data** -- An array.
-Contains the elements to show in the table.
+**data** -- Either an array or an object.
+Contains the element(s) to show in the table.
 **table** -- An object.
 The actual definition of the table.
-Contains instructions how to generate the table and how to present the elements contained in the data array.
+Contains instructions how to generate the table and how to present the element(s) contained in the data property.
 **cellTypes** - An array.
 Contains a mapping of cell types to React components implementing those types.

 Example:

     <Unigrid data={this.myJson}
              table={this.myTable}
              cellTypes={myCellTypes} />